turbot/guardrails-docs/docs/guides/hosting-guardrails/troubleshooting/enable-verbose-logging/index.md

 Select **Edit** and update `log_level` to `verbose` in `Value` field.
 Then select **Save changes**.

-> [!Note] Ensure the parameter string is a valid JSON before saving.
+> [!NOTE] Ensure the parameter string is a valid JSON before saving.
 Keep all rest of the values as default.

 ![SSM Workspace Parameter With Verbose](/images/docs/guardrails/guides/hosting-guardrails/troubleshooting/enable-verbose-logging/aws-ssm-parameter-modifiy-verbose.png)